-College of Liberal Arts and Sciences
+College of Liberal Arts & Sciences Faculty E-newsletter

 The College of Liberal Arts and Sciences is a student-centered and diverse learning community that engages in critical inquiry extending knowledge to enrich and enliven individual and public life.